petr-chlupaty/whoami-python/README.md

 # whoami-python
-Simple webapp that shows your IP address and stores it with database along with a timestamp.
+Simple webapp for Petr Chlupaty that shows your IP address and stores it with database along with a timestamp.
 It can also show the visitors on a map.

 ## Usage
 ### Development